Where was Deadwater Fell filmed?

 The dark story of Deadwater Fell unfolds in a fictional village called Kirkdarroch, which is an amalgamation of two real locations in Scotland: Dunlop and Kilbarchan.

-Both villages are less than a half hour drive from the major city of Glasgow, but due to their location in the sprawling Scottish countryside they appear quite remote in the new series.
+Both villages are less than a half-hour drive from the major city of Glasgow, but due to their location in the sprawling Scottish countryside they appear quite remote in the series.

 In terms of population size, Kilbarchan is the larger village of the two with 3,622 residents according to the 2011 census, while Dunlop had only 1,127 in total.

-Several of them ended up appearing on the show as extras, including at the party scene in the first episode which features a local Ceilidh band.
+Several of the locals actually appeared on the show as supporting artists, including at the party scene in the first episode which features a local Ceilidh band.

 Records of Dunlop date all the way back to the 13th century.
 In recent history, Dunlop Hill was used by the military after World War I in order to track enemy aircraft approaching Glasgow.